-Loews Corporation is offering 15,700,000 shares of Carolina Group stock by this prospectus supplement.
+Loews Corporation is offering 10,000,000 shares of Carolina Group stock by this prospectus supplement.
 Carolina Group stock is a separate class of Loews Corporation common stock designed to track the performance of the Carolina Group, which consists of Loews's ownership interest in its wholly-owned subsidiary, Lorillard, Inc., together with the notional, intergroup debt and certain other liabilities described in this prospectus supplement and the accompanying prospectus.
 Holders of Carolina Group stock are common stockholders of Loews and subject to all the risks of an equity investment in Loews and all of its businesses, assets and liabilities.
-Loews has granted the underwriters an option to purchase up to 2,355,000 additional shares of Carolina Group stock to cover over-allotments.

 The Carolina Group stock is listed for trading on the New York Stock Exchange under the symbol "CG."
-On November 20, 2003, the last reported sale price of Carolina Group stock on the New York Stock Exchange was \$23.78.
+On December 7, 2004, the last reported sale price of Carolina Group stock on the New York Stock Exchange was \$28.47.

 Investing in Carolina Group stock involves risks.
-See "Risk Factors - Carolina Group Stock" and "Risk Factors - The Carolina Group" beginning on pages S-10 and S-17, respectively.
+See "Risk Factors-Carolina Group Stock" and "Risk Factors-The Carolina Group" beginning on pages S-8 and S-15, respectively.